-C1.C.6. ~~There is no limit to the number of ~~blue card~~ TMFs or Misconduct Penalties a team can accrue during a game.~~
+C1.C.4.
+There is no limit to the number of blue cards a team can accrue during a game.

-C1.C.7. ~~Blue card~~ TMFs do not carry over beyond the game in which they are issued.
+C1.C.5.
+Blue cards do not carry over beyond the game in which they are issued.

 C1.D.
-Personal Misconduct Foul (Yellow Card)
+Yellow Card

-- C1.D.1.
-A yellow card~~Personal Misconduct Foul (PMF)~~ can be assessed against a specific team member for particularly egregious conduct or a pattern of such behavior. ~~¶~~ - C1.D.2.
-A yellow card~~PMF~~ is a formal warning for unacceptable behavior and puts the team member on notice that any further such actions will result in ejection from the game. - C1.D.3.
-The yellow card can be assessed regardless of whether the infraction team makes any call, although teams are encouraged to make violation calls in order to directly communicate about issues and minimize the need for observers to issue yellow cards without a call. - C1.D.4.
-Observers may stop play to issue a yellow card. - C1.D.4.a.
-If play is stopped to assess a yellow card, for the purpose of the Continuation Rule (17.C), the situation should be treated like an injury called at the time of the infraction. - C1.D.4.b.
-Observers may delay the stoppage until the infraction team is no longer in possession of the disc. - C1.D.4.c.
-Observers may issue a yellow card during a subsequent stoppage if an observer consultation is needed to determine whether a yellow card is warranted. - C1.D.5.
-A team member who receives a second PMF during a single game is ejected for the remainder of that game.
-If this occurs in the second half of the game, the ejection remains in effect for the first half of the team's next game. ~~¶~~ - C1.D.6.
-A team member who receives three PMFs during a tournament is suspended for the remainder of the tournament. ~~¶~~ - C1.D.7.
-Assessment of a yellow card~~PMF~~ is non-reviewable for the duration of the game, although it may be appealed to the EDA after the game. - C1.D.8.
-One blue card~~TMF~~ is automatically assessed against a team whenever one of its members receives a yellow card~~PMF~~.
+C1.D.1.
+A yellow card can be assessed against a specific team member for particularly egregious conduct or a pattern of such behavior.
+A yellow card is a formal warning for unacceptable behavior and puts the team member on notice that any further such actions will result in ejection from the game.

+C1.D.2.
+The yellow card can be assessed regardless of whether the infracted team makes any call, although teams are encouraged to make violation calls in order to directly communicate about issues and minimize the need for observers to issue yellow cards without a call.

+C1.D.3.
+Observers may stop play to issue a yellow card.

+C1.D.3.a.
+If play is stopped to assess a yellow card, for the purpose of the Continuation Rule (17.C), the situation should be treated like an injury called at the time of the infraction.

+- C1.D.3.b.
+Observers may delay the stoppage until the infractioned team is no longer in possession of the disc. - C1.D.3.c.
+Observers may issue a yellow card during a subsequent stoppage if an observer consultation is needed to determine whether a yellow card is warranted. - C1.D.4.
+A yellow card is non-reviewable for the duration of the game, although it may be appealed to the EDA after the game. - C1.D.5.
+One blue card is automatically assessed against a team whenever one of its members receives a yellow card.

 C1.E.
-Ejection (Red Card)
+Red Card

 - C1.E.1.
-A red card can be assessed against a specific team member ~~may be ejected from a game~~ for particularly egregious conduct ~~that warrants immediate suspension from the game~~. - C1.E.2.
-No formal or informal warning is necessary before a team member is issued a red card~~ejected~~, and a red card~~ejection~~ need not be preceded by a blue card~~TMF~~ or yellow card~~PMF~~. - C1.E.3.
+A red card can be assessed against a specific team member for particularly egregious conduct that warrants immediate suspension from the game. - C1.E.2.
+No formal or informal warning is necessary before a team member is issued a red card, and a red card need not be preceded by a blue card or yellow card. - C1.E.3.
 Observers may stop play to assess a red card, and should stop as soon as possible. - C1.E.3.a.
 If observers stop play to issue a red card, for the purpose of the Continuation Rule (17.C), the situation should be treated like an injury at the time of the infraction. - C1.E.3.b.
 Observers may issue a red card during a subsequent stoppage if an observer consultation is needed to determine whether a red card is warranted. - C1.E.4.
-If an ejection occurs during the second half of the game, the ejection remains in effect for the first half of the team member's team's next game. ~~¶~~ - C1.E.5.
-If a team member receives more than one ejection in a tournament, that team member is suspended for the rest of the tournament, and a formal complaint may be filed with USAU. ~~¶~~ - C1.E.6.
-An red card~~ejection~~ is non-reviewable for the duration of the game, although it may be appealed to the EDA after the game.

-C1.E.7.
-Two ~~One~~ blue cards ~~TMF~~ are automatically assessed against a team whenever one of its members receives a red card ~~is ejected~~. ~~¶~~
+A red card is non-reviewable for the duration of the game, although it may be appealed to the EDA after the game. - C1.E.5.
+Two blue cards are automatically assessed against a team whenever one of its members receives a red card.